Josh Allen Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Season Stats

-- He also has 319 rushing yards on 57 carries (plus three rushing touchdowns), averaging 39.9 yards per game on the ground.
+- He also has 319 rushing yards on 57 carries (with three touchdowns), averaging 39.9 yards per game.

-- The Bills have thrown the ball in 59.9% of their plays from scrimmage this year while staying on the ground 40.1% of the time.
+- The Bills have thrown the football in 59.9% of their plays from scrimmage this year while running the ball 40.1% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

-- Allen accounts for 52.4% of his team's red zone plays, with 55 of his 319 pass attempts coming from inside the opponent's 20-yard line.
+- Allen has thrown 55 passes in the red zone this season, 52.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Jets.